Organ Donation: My Stepfather’s Living Legacy

 But the rest of the time his outlook was dark.
 Paranoia, mood swings, and unprovoked blame were the price we paid for the good times.
 Diagnosed with bipolar disorder, he was known to go off his medication from time to time.
 He and my mother had been separated for 361 days, and their divorce was to be finalized just four days later.
 Instead, my mother found herself what I will call an ambiguous widow.

-I waited so long that I forgot about the envelope until yesterday.
-Like many families, my husband and I decided to spend Memorial Sunday spring cleaning.
-He worked outside, while I stayed inside and sorted through boxes of papers.
+I waited so long that I forgot about the envelope until about 6 years after his death.
+On Memorial Day Sunday, I stayed inside and sorted through boxes of Tom's papers.
 That manila envelope reappeared into my consciousness , and my sorting turned into frantic searching.

 Inside the envelope I found a five sentence note from the recipient.
 He offers his gratitude and says that he is sorry for our loss.
 He tells us that he needed a tissue graft for his neck, for surgery received after a car accident.
 He says that this gift has made a difference to him, and that he feels like a new person.